cferwerda/socsci_bootcamp/README.md

 Use this feature to add your own datasets.
 Shapefiles must be compressed in a zip archive (*.zip) before uploading.
 Browse for the file on your computer, then add it.

+#####Reorder Data Layers in the Map
+Is one layer obscuring another on the map?
+Hover your mouse over the name of a layer in the Contents panel, then click on the 3 vertical dots to the left of the layer name and drag it up or down in the list of layer.
+You can also click on the drop-down menu to the right of layer and choose *Move Up* or *Move Down*.

 #####When a File Contains >1000 Features
 You can't simply add upload files with >1000 features to your map.
 Instead, go to *MY CONTENT* and use the *Add Item* drop-down menu to upload the file from your computer.
 Once the file has been uploaded, return to your map and choose *Add | Search for Layers*, and look for the layer in My Content.
 Note that sometimes layers with >1000 features will render slowy, so you may want to filter them to show only a subset (see below for how!).